esticade/esticade.go/README.md

 Using `esticade.NewService(serviceName)` by default connects to localhost with user and pass guest/guest.
 This is the default configuration for RabbitMQ.
 If you want to override that, you can override it with a configuration file in any of following locations or use the
-`esticade.NewServiceWithConfig(serviceName, amqpUrl, exchangeName string, engraved bool)` constructor
+`esticade.NewServiceCustomConfiguration(serviceName, amqpUrl, exchangeName string, engraved bool)` constructor

 - Environment variables for each of the configuration variables
 - A file pointed to by ESTICADERC environment variable